moliver28/research-handbook/content/handbook/people-group/quarterly-talent-review.md

 * **When:** The QTR should take place by the end of the first month of the quarter, giving adequat time for review and actions.
 * **Purpose:** During this meeting, PBPs and COEs will review the org health report with division leaders, discuss priorities for each division, address any COE-related initiatives, and agree on action items and follow-up steps.

-## Quarterly Talent Review Process (v2)

-**1. Report Distribution**

-* **When:** Reports will be shared to PBPs by the 15th day of the first month of each quarter.
-* **What:** Each report will contain the org health data specific to each division and any relevant metrics to be reviewed in the upcoming Talent QTR meetings.
-A detailed overview of data included in each report is included below.

 ## Report Overview

 The QTR report is designed to provide division leadership with key organizational metrics across multiple areas.
 Below is a breakdown of the core metrics, organized into relevant categories: